northstowekarate/northstowekarate.github.io/training/fees/index.md

 ## Membership Fees

-All students who train on a regular basis will need to join the [Japan Karate Association](https://www.jka.or.jp/en/) and get a license.
-License fees are is £35 / year, includes a license book, covers insurance and allows you to grade.
+All students who train on a regular basis will need to join the [Japan Karate Association](https://www.jka.or.jp/en/) and get a licence.
+The licence fee is £35 / year, includes a licence book, covers insurance and allows you to grade.

 ## Grading Fees

 To get your next belt/grade, you must take a grading.
 This consists of you performing your techniques in front of an examiner, who will assess if you have reached the required level.
-Fees will vary depending on where the grading takes places and may include a training session beforehand.
+Fees will vary depending on where the grading takes place and may include a training session beforehand.
 Kyu gradings (colour belts) are approximately £25.

 Dan gradings (black belt) generally require examiners from JKA HQ, and can be upwards of £100.